Web4 Foundation: Coherence

 Temporal = activity continuity.
 Do you have stable patterns over time?
 (A sudden burst of 200 actions at 3am when you normally act during business hours flags a temporal anomaly.)

 Relational = relationship history.
 Do you interact with your established network, or did you suddenly start transacting with 50 strangers?
+Your “established network” here means the entities your own device has recently interacted with — not a global social graph.
+There's no central registry of who knows whom; see the privacy question below.

 The formula is the geometric mean (fourth root of the product) of all four dimensions.
 This means one bad dimension drags down the whole score — you can't compensate for suspicious spatial behavior by being temporally consistent.